Damnation (professional wrestling): Tetsuya Endo's leadership (2020–2021)

-Damnation T.A (2021–present)
+Damnation T.A.
+(2021–present)

 On October 12, 2021, at Get Alive 2021, Sasaki successfully defended the DDT Universal Championship against Isami Kodaka.
 After the match, he invited Takao and Endo to join him in the ring.
 He then attacked Takao by surprise, who he deemed responsible for their loss in the Dramatic Survivor tournament.
 While Takao tried to defend himself against his former stablemate, Endo simply walked out without even having entered the ring, and Masato Shibata (formerly known as Mad Paulie) came out wearing a new face paint and a new ring name of MJ Paul.
-Paul aligned himself with Sasaki who announced the formation of a new unit called Damnation T.A (with T.A standing for Total Addiction).
+Paul aligned himself with Sasaki who announced the formation of a new unit called Damnation T.A. (with T.A. standing for Total Addiction).

 On January 30, 2022, at Sweet Dreams!
 2022 (Ultimate Tag League 2022 Opening Match), Sasaki successfully defended the DDT Universal Championship against Minoru Fujita.
 After the match, Sasaki welcomed Fujita in the stable.
 On April 10, at April Fool 2022, Sasaki, Fujita and MJ Paul defeated Pheromones (Danshoku "Dandy" Dino, Yuki "Sexy" Iino and Yumehito "Fantastic" Imanari) to win the KO-D 6-Man Tag Team Championship.

+On October 3, 2024, just a month after having joined Schadenfreude International, Ilusión betrayed his stable and jumped ship to Damnation T.A.